Think older people have no stakes in the climate crisis? Think again.

 |75 and over||41.04|

-It’s worth noting that fuel poverty is itself a risk factor for ill health—which is obviously a major reason why people are likely to need social care in the first place—but that increasing homes’ energy efficiency is the most effective way of warming them up, so we’re not going into it here.
-If you’re interested, though, Public Health England did a comprehensive review in 2014 with the UCL Institute of Health Equity called Local action on health inequalities: Fuel poverty and cold home-related health problems.
+Fuel poverty is itself a risk factor for ill health—which is obviously a major reason why people are likely to need social care in the first place.
+Increasing homes’ energy efficiency is the most effective way of warming them up, so we’re not going into it here.
+If you’re interested, though, Public Health England did a comprehensive review in 2014 with the UCL Institute of Health Equity.

 So, we’ve seen that older people are more likely to need social care and more likely to have to pay for it—unsurprisingly.
 And despite spending more money on electricity per person, they are more likely to live in fuel poverty.
 That begs a final question: what’s the best way of lowering their electricity prices?